Lifestyle Pets: Some customers did not receive any cats

 Discussions on forums and blogs continue to debate the status of this company and whether it is "vaporware".
 This has given rise to at least one web site complaining that creature has not been provided as promised.
 A report page has been opened at the Better Business Bureau of Wilmington, Delaware.
 It shows the current rating as "Unsatisfactory."
 Reports of customers receiving their Allerca GD kitten are sporadic, but they can be found on the web.

-In September a man filed a law suit against Allerca for return of $7900 he paid for a hypoallergenic cat.
+In September a man filed a lawsuit against Allerca for return of $7900 he paid for a hypoallergenic cat.
 Delivery was initially promised in eight months, but after repeated delays of the promised delivery date through 2008 and 2009, and a statement in March 2009 that the delivery scheduled had been affected by "decreased kitten production," the customer requested return of his money.

 Another customer who did not receive a cat went to the news media from Live Oak, California, in 2009.

 The company announced that they would stop taking orders for new kittens at the end of 2009 and instead focus on "veterinary diagnostic products," and that they would continue fulfilling previous orders through 2010 and 2011.